awsdocs/amazon-ec2-user-guide/doc_source/replace-root.md

 + If you use an AMI that has multiple block device mappings, only the root volume of the AMI is used\.
 The other \(non\-root\) volumes are ignored\.
 + You can only use AMIs for which your account has launch permissions\.
 + You can only use an AMI without a product code only if the instance does not have a product code\.
-+ You can't change the encryption status\.
-If the original root volume is encrypted, the new root volume is encrypted\.
-If the original root volume is unencrypted and the selected AMI's block device mapping for the root volume is encrypted, the new root volume is encrypted\.
-If the original root volume and the selected AMI's block device mapping for the root volume are unencrypted, the new root volume is unencrypted\.
++ You can't specify the encryption status for the replacement root volume\.
+The following table summarizes the possible encryption outcomes\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/replace-root.html)
 + The instance identity documents for the instance are automatically updated\.
 + If the instance supports NitroTPM, the NitroTPM data for the instance is reset and new keys are generated\.